ymmooot/weight/README.md

 # Weight

-Get a body weight from Google Fit and send it to Discord.
+Get body weight from Google Fit and send it to Discord.

 ## Environment Variables